Plumoll/SD/README.md

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

+This project is an evaluative task for "Sistemes Distribuits" (Distibuted systems), a subject from Universitat Rovira i Virgili's Grau en Enginyeria Informàtica.

 ### Prerequisites

 Is requiered a configuration file (in .yaml format) located in the root direcory of the project, and named ibm_cloud_config in order to have access to those services.